 Abelmoschus esculentus HEIRLOOM.
 Now very rare, this heavy producer of long, pale, velvety pods was once a favorite in the Southern states, especially Alabama.
 Spineless pods are ideal for pickling...

-Phaseolus vulgaris Bertie Best was the Aunt of legendary bean grower and seed saver, Bill Best.
-Originating from Haywood County, NC, this bean is a short, round podded greasy type...
+Phaseolus vulgaris ORGANIC.
+HEIRLOOM.
+Bertie Best was the aunt of legendary bean grower and seed saver Bill Best.
+Originating from Haywood County, NC, this bean is a short, round-podded greasy...

 Phaseolus vulgaris HEIRLOOM The Cherokee Trail of Tears bean memorializes the forced relocation of the Cherokee Indians in the mid-nineteenth century.
 They carried this bean throughout this infamous walk, which...